The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Methods

 \subsection{Geometry}

 \textbf{Real device}.
-The physical device is an airtight fabric ventricle made of thermoplastic polyurethane-coated nylon fabric, approximately 0.2 mm thick (Riverseal 70 LW, 78 Dtex; 170 g/m²; Rivertex, Culemborg, The Netherlands).
+The physical LIMO device is an airtight fabric ventricle \cite{Arfaee2025} made of thermoplastic polyurethane (TPU)-coated nylon fabric, approximately 0.2 mm thick (Riverseal 70 LW, 78 Dtex; 170 g/m²; Rivertex, Culemborg, The Netherlands).
 It is about 140 mm in length and holds 300 ml when fully inflated.
-Flat pouches on its surface inflate into roughly cylindrical shapes (Figure \ref{fig:kinematics}).
-These pouches are assembled from two layers of heat-sealed fabric, then folded along one edge and sealed onto themselves to close the ventricle.
-This process produces an odd number of pouches, with one pouch located along the fold line.
-The pouches are inflated by compressed air, reducing the internal volume of the ventricle and ejecting fluid, mimicking the natural contraction of a healthy human heart.
+As shown in Figure~\ref{fig:kinematics}, the device features flat pouches on its surface that can be fluidically actuated, i.e. inflated into roughly cylindrical shapes (Figure~\ref{fig:kinematics}).
+These pouches consist of two layers of heat-sealed fabric, which are then folded along one edge and sealed onto themselves to form the ventricle.
+This process produces an odd number of pouches, with one pouch located along the longitudinal fold line.
+The pouches are inflated by compressed air, reducing the internal volume of the ventricle and ejecting fluid, thereby mimicking the natural contraction of a healthy human heart \cite{Peirlinck2021}.
 The ventricle attaches to a rigid valve support providing two valves for single ventricle function.
 Two such ventricles combined form a complete bi-ventricular soft artificial heart.
-During the experimental characterization \cite{Arfaee2025TowardSystem}, a water column is connected to the device to provide a fixed afterload pressure $P_\text{aft}$.
-The device is actuated through a pressure-controlled valve, and the pouches are inflated.
+During the experimental characterization, a water column is connected to the device to provide a fixed ventricular pressure $P_v$.
+The device is actuated through a pressure-controlled valve, inflating the pouches.
+In the experimental protocols, the pouch pressure is increased at a rate of 0.25 kPa/s, which is sufficiently slow to neglect inertial fluid effects.